Coal Combustion Residuals

 Partnering With APTIM To Address and Manage CCR Regulations

-APTIM is a leader for innovation and problem solving as CCR regulations evolve.
-Our engineers and field construction teams can deal with the complex dewatering issues, disposal of waste, search for beneficial solutions to keep money in our clients pockets, and keep the project moving toward it’s intended end.
+APTIM is a leader for innovation and problem solving as coal ash regulations evolve.
+Our engineers, environmental remediation experts, program managers, and field construction teams can deal with the complex dewatering issues, disposal of waste, search for beneficial solutions to keep money in our clients pockets, and keep the project moving toward it’s intended end.
 On time and under budget.

 APTIM.
 Expect the Extraordinary.